My-Infra-Repos/GithbActions-CI-CD-Terraform-ECR-docker-ECS-EFS/README.md

 9. You can Watch it to be completed in repo->Actions->Terraform_Plan_Apply workflow
 10. Check all of the logs.
 11. You can cross check your aws account to verify the build.
 12. Run anoher work flow from repo -> Actions-> terraform_destroy to destroy the infra.
-(You need toenter Destroy to proceed further)
+(You need to enter Destroy to proceed further)